MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 Following the instructions in [Write a Q# and .NET program to run on a local quantum simulator](xref:microsoft.quantum.how-to.csharp-local), create a C# host file, and rename it to `host.cs`.

-The C# host has four parts:
+The C# host has three parts:

-1. Construct a quantum simulator.
+1. Constructing a quantum simulator.
-    In the following code, this is the variable `qsim`.
+    In the C# code, this is the variable `qsim`.
-2. Compute any arguments required for the quantum algorithm.
+2. Running the quantum algorithm.
-    There are none in this example.
-3. Run the quantum algorithm.
-    Each Q# operation generates a C# class with the same name and a `Run` method that runs the operation **asynchronously**.
+    Each Q# operation generates a C# class with the same name, *Perform3QubitQFT*, and a `Run` method that runs the operation **asynchronously**.
     The run is asynchronous because running it on actual hardware will be asynchronous.
     Because the `Run` method is asynchronous, you need to call the `Wait()` method; this blocks the run until the task completes and returns the result synchronously.
-4. Process the returned result of the operation.
+3. Processing the returned result of the operation.
     Currently there is nothing returned, but in the next step you will add measurements and return those values.

 ```csharp